rotators/fonline-json/README.md

     ```
     // #define __REV_PRE400__
     ```
-In the future releases with merged json.fos will be available, so only 2 files will be needed, json.fos and json_h.fos.
+In the future releases a single merged json.fos will be available, so only 2 files will be needed, json.fos and json_h.fos.

 Documentation